tan-creator/capstoneProject-IPTC/README.md

 ## Installation

-To installation this product, make sure you have PHP, <a href="https://learn.microsoft.com/en-us/sql/connect/php/download-drivers-php-sql-server?view=sql-server-ver16">sqlsvr for php</a>, <a href="https://getcomposer.org/">COMPOSER</a>, <a href="https://nodejs.org/en/">Node, NPM</a>, <a href="https://www.microsoft.com/en-us/sql-server/sql-server-downloads">SQL server</a>.
+To installation this product, make sure you have PHP, <a href="https://learn.microsoft.com/en-us/sql/connect/php/download-drivers-php-sql-server?view=sql-server-ver16">sqlsvr for php</a>, <a href="https://getcomposer.org/">COMPOSER</a>, <a href="https://nodejs.org/en/">Node, NPM</a>, <a href="https://www.microsoft.com/en-us/sql-server/sql-server-downloads">SQL server</a>, <a href="https://ant.design/docs/react/introduce">Antd</a>.

 ## Develop tool/Code editer